Lower Brandon Plantation

 The plantation is an active farm and was tended perhaps from 1607 on, and more clearly from 1614 on, making it one of the longest-running agricultural enterprises in the United States.
-It has an unusual brick mansion in style of Palladio's "Roman Country House" completed in the 1760s, and was perhaps designed by Thomas Jefferson.
+It has an unusual brick mansion in the style of Palladio's "Roman Country House" completed in the 1760s, and was perhaps designed by Thomas Jefferson.

-It was established in 1616 by Captain John Martin, one of the original leaders of the Virginia Colony at Jamestown in 1607.
+The Virginia plantation was established in 1616 by Captain John Martin, one of the original leaders of the Virginia Colony at Jamestown in 1607.
 The plantation was owned by the Harrison family for over two centuries, from 1700–1926.
 Restored by Robert Williams Daniel in the early 20th century, it is a National Historical Landmark.

 History

 Brandon Plantation was part of a 1616 land grant of approximately 7000 acre on the south bank of the James River to Captain John Martin (1560–1632).
-Captain Martin was one of the original colonists and a member of the first Council in the spring of 1607, when Jamestown was first established.
+Captain Martin was one of the original colonists and a member of the first Council in the spring of 1607, when Jamestown was established.

 Martin's new plantation built on the 1616 land grant was initially named "Martin's Brandon", apparently incorporating the family name of his wife, Mary Martin (née Brandon), daughter of Robert Brandon, a prominent English goldsmith and supplier to Queen Elizabeth I of England.
-They had been married in 1586.
+They married in 1586.

 In 1619, Martin's Brandon was one of the plantations represented when what became the House of Burgesses, the first representative legislative body in the English colonies, met at Jamestown.
 The representatives of Martin's Brandon were Thomas Davis and Robert Stacy.

-During the Indian Massacre of 1622 which occurred on Good Friday, March 22, 1622, there were 7 deaths recorded at Martin's Brandon, including one woman and two boys.
+During the Indian massacre of 1622 which occurred on Good Friday, March 22, 1622, there were 7 deaths recorded at Martin's Brandon, including one woman and two boys.
 347 deaths were recorded during the coordinated attacks along both shores of the James River, from the mouth of the river at Newport News Point on Hampton Roads, west to Falling Creek.

 Captain John Martin died at Martin's Brandon Plantation in 1632.
 His grandson, Captain Robert Bargrave, inherited the plantation on Martin's death.
 In 1637, merchants John Sadler and Richard Quiney and mariner William Barker, who patented the nearby Merchant's Hope plantation, bought Martin's Brandon.
-They and their heirs farmed it successfully until 1720 when it was sold to Nathaniel Harrison (1677–1727).
+They and their heirs farmed it until 1720 when it was sold to Nathaniel Harrison (1677–1727).

 After Nathaniel's premature death in 1727, it passed to his son Nathaniel Harrison II (1703–1791) who built the current manor house around 1765.
 Brandon then came into the possession of American Revolutionary War Colonel Benjamin Harrison (1743–1807).
 At his death, the property was divided between his two sons, and Upper Brandon Plantation was created.